They’re called orphans. They’re the sad, lonely 401(k) plans that workers leave behind when they change jobs.

-Having a single IRA for all your money can give you a more complete picture of how close you are to your retirement goal.
+Having a single IRA for all of your money can give you a more complete picture of how close you are to your retirement goal.
 It can also free up head space and reduce the paper clutter that comes from trying to manage multiple accounts.

-There may be good reasons to consider keeping your money at an old employer, but that decision shouldn’t be made blindly.
+There may be good reasons to consider keeping your money at an old employer — such as the enhanced asset protection that 401(k) accounts often provide — but that decision shouldn’t be made blindly.
 Decide whether these reasons apply to your situation and, if so, talk to a trusted financial professional about the rollover process.

-Have you left 401(k) plans behind or rolled them over into new investments?
+What have you done with old 401(k) plans?
 Share your experiences and advice with us in the comments section below or on our Facebook page.
-And feel free to share this article with friends who may need a friendly reminder to pull their investments together.